alexandergunnarson/quantum/doc/cljc/quantum/core/defnt.md

 A predicate `P` may be defined as a function from *all things* (the constituent elements of the set of all sets) to the truth value of whether a particular thing satisfies `P`.
 The ***extension*** of `P` may be defined as the set of all things for which `P` is true.

+A ***type***, both within the context of `defnt` as well as in set theory and mathematical logic, may be equated to a ***property***.
+A property, far from an ineffable thing, may be easily defined by two constituents: first, its ***intension***, and second, its ***extension***.
+We encounter both intensionality and extensionality every day, but rarely attribute these technical terms to what we experience.

+For instance, take the property of "triangleness".
+The *intension* of this property is, in rough terms, equivalent to its meaning or its definition.
+It includes properties like "having three sides", "having angles whose measures add up to exactly 180 degrees (in Euclidean geometry)", "being a shape", and so on.
+Intensions are composed of theoretically infinite properties that usually relate to one another in logical and set-theoretic ways.
+For instance, the property of "having three sides" logically entails the property of "being a shape" (but not vice versa): the intension of "having three sides" is a superset of the intension of "being a shape".
+Sometimes properties logically entail each other — for instance, the property of "having three sides" logically entails the property of "having angles whose measures add up to exactly 180 degrees", and vice versa.
+To those uninitiated to geometry, the two properties seem to be unrelated, but this bidirectional logical entailment means that these properties are actually ***co-intensional***: that is, they are perfectly synonomous; they mean the exact same thing.

+Suppose you were able to strip away all of the derived properties of "triangleness" down to a set of its fundamental properties.
+Then these properties would amount to the ***necessary*** properties of "triangleness": take even one of them away, and the resulting set of properties no longer describes a triangle.

-The extension of the property of `being red-colored` is a subset of the extension of the property of `having a color`
+Now let's turn our attention to the *extension* of the property of "triangleness".
+Extensionality, rather than dealing with abstract meaning, deals in objects to which that meaning is applied.
+The extension of the property of triangleness amounts to the set of all triangles.

-Properties are often compared to sets and sometimes even assimilated to them.
-Just as properties can have instances, sets can have members, and it is typically assumed that, given a property, there is a corresponding set, called the extension of the property, having as members exactly those things that exemplify the property.
-But it is important to note a fundamental difference between the two.
-Sets have clear-cut identity conditions: they are identical when they have exactly the same members.
-In contrast, the identity conditions of properties are a matter of dispute.
-Everyone who believes there are properties at all, however, agrees that numerically distinct properties can have exactly the same instances without being identical.
-Even if it turns out that exactly the same things exemplify a given shade of green and circularity, these two properties are still distinct.
-For these reasons sets are called extensional and properties are often said to be intensional entities.
-Precisely because of their intensional nature properties were dismissed by Quine (1956) as ‘creatures of darkness’ and just a few decades ago many philosophers concurred with him.
-But philosophers now widely invoke properties without guilt or shame.
+Properties cannot be defined exclusively on their extension, for extensionality is contingent: properties may be co-extensional without being co-intensional.
+For instance, take two properties: "having a physical human brain" and "having a physical human heart".
+These properties are clearly not co-intensional; that is, while they both relate to the human body, they nonetheless mean two very different things.
+However, at least prior to the invention of the pacemaker (and speaking of only humans that were alive, so barring e.g. Aztec sacrifical ceremonies), these two properties were co-extensional: that is, everything that had a physical human brain also had a physical human heart.

+Intensionality and extensionality are, in one way, inversely related.
+More requirements ("intensors") result in fewer entities that meet those requirements ("extensors").

-A type, both within the context of `defnt` as well as in set theory and mathematical logic, is equivalent to a property.
-A property, far from an ineffable thing, may be easily defined as a set to which an entity belongs; thus, to say that an entity `E` "has" a property `P` is equivalent to saying that `E` is a member of the set `P`.
+To say that an entity `E` "has" a property `P` is equivalent to saying that `E` is a member of the set `P`.
 An apple is red, and so an apple is a member of the set of all red things.
 Likewise, a vector is sequential, and thus a vector is a member of the set of all sequential things.

-In Clojure, the `PersistentVector` type is a superset of (or in object-oriented terms, subclass) of many other types, only a few of which include `Sequential`, `Counted`, `Indexed`, `APersistentVector`, and `Object`.
+Let's take the example of the `PersistentVector` property (type) in Clojure.
+Its superproperties ("superclasses" in object-oriented terms) include `Sequential`, `Counted`, `Indexed`, `APersistentVector`, `Object`, and so on.
+There are more requirements ("necessary properties" or "intensors") for an object to qualify as a `PersistentVector` than for one to qualify as e.g. merely `Sequential`.
+More requirements result in fewer entities ("extensors") that meet those requirements.
+Thus, `PersistentVector` amounts to a superset of the intension of, and a subset of the extension of these superproperties.

 That the first three are interfaces, the fourth is an abstract class, and the fifth is a concrete class are, with respect to `defnt`, largely irrelevant implementation details: rather, each of these things are to be considered "reified types", as they are each properties — *types* — encapsulated by a class that has been created — *reified* — in code.

 ### Abstract Types vs. Reified Types